Payum/Payum/docs/di/customization.md

 gateway's actions.

 Most framework containers cannot list what they hold, so Payum has no way to know which ids to make injectable.
+There are two ways around that.

-Register those with `addGlobalService()`, which works alongside your container:
+Register the ones you need with `addGlobalService()`, which works alongside your container:

 ```php
 <?php